 - 9.9.
-In addition to the existing routes identified in Figure 9.1, the Neighbourhood Plan the community has identified a series of new routes/extensions to existing routes, that would enhance opportunities for walking and cycling and provide additional sustainable linkages between Tiverton and the surrounding rural villages.
-Where possible these should be shared-use paths41, and the following are supported: - Tiverton Tree Trail this new walking route would be designed to showcase the important and extensive range of important trees around the town, while also providing a circular walk to link to the various facilities within Tiverton, including a connection to the Eastern Urban Extension.
-A map of the proposed route is shown in Figure 9.2, illustrating where additional safety works would be required at some of the road junctions along the route. - Route connecting the north of Tiverton to Knightshayes Court the existing path is partially accessible at the moment and the Town Council is currently working with the Knightshayes Estate to improve the remaining sections. - Route connecting Tiverton to Chettiscombe this is an existing public footpath that is in need of improvement. - Route connecting Tiverton to Chevithorne this is an existing public footpath that is in need of improvement.
+In addition to the existing routes identified in Figure 9.1, the Neighbourhood Plan the community has identified a series of new routes/extensions to existing routes that would enhance opportunities for walking and cycling and provide additional sustainable linkages between Tiverton and the surrounding rural villages.
+Where possible these should be shared-use paths, and the following are supported: - Tiverton Tree Trail this new walking route would be designed to showcase the important and extensive range of important trees around the town, while also providing a circular walk to link to the various facilities within Tiverton, including a connection to the Eastern Urban Extension.
+A map of the proposed route is shown in Figure 9.2, illustrating where

-41 A shared use path provides a travel area separate from motorized traffic for bicyclists, pedestrians, skaters, wheelchair users, joggers, and other users.
+&lt;sup>48 A shared use path provides a travel area separate from motorized traffic for bicyclists, pedestrians, skaters, wheelchair users, joggers, and other users.

-- Route connecting Chettiscombe to Chevithorne there is a desire locally to create a new path enabling residents to walk safely between the two hamlets.
+- additional safety works would be required at some of the road junctions along the route. - Route connecting the north of Tiverton to Knightshayes Court the existing path is partially accessible at the moment and the Town Council is currently working with the Knightshayes Estate to improve the remaining sections. - Route connecting Tiverton to Chettiscombe this is an existing public footpath that is in need of improvement. - Route connecting Tiverton to Chevithorne this is an existing public footpath that is in need of improvement. - Route connecting Chettiscombe to Chevithorne there is a desire locally to create a new path enabling residents to walk safely between the two hamlets.
 Much work is required to make this happen. - Route connecting the west of Tiverton toward Calverleigh there is a desire locally to create this path, part of which already exists along the Exe Valley Way, before it disappears.
-This latter section would requires negotiation with local landowners. - Improved footpath provision within Withleigh this would enable easier access through the hamlet, however much work would be needed to bring such a project forward.
+This latter section would require negotiation with local landowners. - Improved footpath provision within Withleigh this would enable easier access through the hamlet, however much work would be needed to bring such a project forward.